SumedhaSinghRathor/Design-and-Analysis-of-Algorithms/LAB 1/Lab Day 1: Revision of Data Structures.md

 &nbsp; _Output:_ The content of the array: 10 40 35 47 68 22 40 10 98 10 50 35 68 40 10
 &nbsp; &nbsp; Total number of duplicate values = 4
 &nbsp; &nbsp; The most repeating element in the array = 10

+**1.4 Aim of the program:** program:Write a function to ROTATE_RIGHT(p1, p2 ) right an array for first p2 elements by 1 position using EXCHANGE(p, q) function that swaps/exchanges the numbers p &amp; q.
+Parameter p1 be the starting address of the array and p2 be the number of elements to be rotated.
+&nbsp; _Input:_ 3 4 5 1 2
+&nbsp; _Output:_ 3 7 12 13 15